- If you are born in the United States are you automatically a U.S. citizen?

-Is it true that anyone born in the United States is a U.S. citizen?
-Yes, almost anybody born in the United States is an American citizen regardless of the nationality or status of his/her parents.
-The only exception is for children of foreign diplomats who have full diplomatic immunity.
-Anyone else can apply for an American passport by presenting an original birth certificate showing birth in the United States and adequate identity documents.
+Most people born in the United States are U.S. citizens.
+The only exception being children of foreign diplomats who have full diplomatic immunity.
+Anyone else can apply for a U.S. passport by presenting an original birth certificate showing birth in the United States and adequate identity documents.

-I am an American citizen, but also have a foreign passport.
-Can I use my foreign passport to travel to the United States?
-No. Under U.S. law, U.S. citizens must be in possession of a valid U.S. passport to enter or leave the United States.
-This is true even if you hold a passport from another country.
+No. U.S. citizens must enter and leave the United States on valid U.S. passports, even if they hold a passport from another country.
 If your U.S. passport has been lost or stolen, or if it has expired, you must apply to replace it before traveling to the United States.

-Adoption by a U.S. citizen parent does not automatically confer citizenship, but it does qualify a child for expeditious naturalization, or citizenship upon entry to the U.S. Read more … .
+Adoption by a U.S. citizen parent does not automatically confer citizenship, but it does qualify a child for expeditious naturalization, or citizenship upon entry into the United States.
+Read more … .

 A U.S. citizen cannot transmit citizenship to a spouse.
-Your spouse would be required to apply for an immigrant visa and reside in the United States as a lawful permanent resident (LPR).
+If your spouse wishes to reside indefinitely in the United States s/he will require an immigrant visa and reside in the United States as a lawful permanent resident (LPR).
 An application for naturalization can be made to the Department of Homeland Security on fulfilling a residency requirement.
 Once naturalized, your spouse would be eligible to apply for a U.S. passport.